 Essentially, knowledge about specific files in your code base is accumulated and made available for future reference.

 Anyone can request or start post-commit code review on any revision or branch.

-If you use the increasingly popular workflow of reviewing entire branches, then as soon as you click Create branch review on a branch, Upsource puts all revisions in the branch under a single review, and makes sure to automatically add any new revisions as they appear.
-Branch tracking stops when a review is closed and resumes if it's reopened later.
+If you use the increasingly popular workflow of reviewing entire branches, then as soon as you click Create branch review on a branch, Upsource puts all revisions in the branch under a single code review, and makes sure to automatically add any new revisions as they appear.
+Branch tracking stops when a code review is closed and resumes if it's reopened later.

 - If a developer who made a change wants their change to be reviewed, that's fine.

 - If someone else on the team wants to raise a concern over a teammate's change, they can perfectly do that by starting a code review, too.

 When starting a code review, you can add one or multiple reviewers, picking the teammate(s) most proficient in the part of code that you're modifying.
 Upsource can suggest reviewers to you based on history of files that are being changed, as well code review history.